medined/perl-5-by-example/perl_5_by_example/web-servers.md

 <P><B><PRE><A href="http://www.yahoo.com/Computers_and_Internet/Software/Internet/World_Wide_Web/Servers/Log_Analysis_Tools/">http://www.yahoo.com/Computers_and_Internet/Software/Internet/World_Wide_Web/Servers/Log_Analysis_Tools/</A></PRE></B>This
 page lists all types of log file analyzers - from simple Perl scripts to full-blown graphical applications.

-<H3><A name="Creating Your Own CGI Log File">Creating Your Own CGI Log
+### Creating Your Own CGI Log File

-File</A></H3>It is generally a good idea to keep track of who executes your CGI scripts.
+It is generally a good idea to keep track of who executes your CGI scripts.
 You've already been introduced to the environment variables that are available within your CGI script.
 Using the information provided by those environment variables, you can create your own log file.